Analysis | Trump’s lawyers have lots of affidavits. That doesn’t mean as much as it seems.

 It’s also not something that even the many authors of affidavits cited by the Trump campaign truly have to worry about.
 It’s significant that they decided to make these sworn statements.
 But contrary to what Giuliani said, most of them make no conclusive allegations of wrongdoing, and many more don’t seem to constitute genuine evidence — according to the judges tasked with reviewing them.

-“If he is talking about affidavits that the swearers will submit or that Giuliani will submit as their authorized agent in a judicial proceeding, they would be at risk of a perjury prosecution,” said Julia Simon-Kerr, a law professor at the University Connecticut.
-“If he’s talking about affidavits he’s collected to waive in front of reporters, but that won’t be submitted in a judicial proceeding, they would not subject the swearers to a perjury prosecution.
+“If he is talking about affidavits that the swearers will submit or that Giuliani will submit as their authorized agent in a judicial proceeding, they would be at risk of a perjury prosecution,” said Julia Simon-Kerr, a law professor at the University of Connecticut.
+“If he’s talking about affidavits he’s collected to wave in front of reporters, but that won’t be submitted in a judicial proceeding, they would not subject the swearers to a perjury prosecution.

 “Given the disjunction between what is actually happening in the courts and what he is talking about, I wouldn’t be surprised if it is the latter.”